-Plate Surrender in New MexicoCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in New MexicoCompare Car Insurance Rates in 3 Steps

 Surrendering your New Mexico license plates only comes into play during certain title transfer situations.
 You can read all the details below.

-As a new resident you have 60 days to register your vehicle with the Motor Vehicle Division (MVD) and obtain New Mexico license plates.
+As a new resident you will need to register your vehicle with the Motor Vehicle Division (MVD) and obtain New Mexico license plates.
 You do not have to surrender the plates to the MVD, but you may need to surrender them to your old DMV, depending on the policies of your former state.

 Before visiting your local MVD office, have a general idea on what plates to order.
 You can opt for standard license plates, or select from one of many specialized New Mexico plates.

 For more information on moving to New Mexico visit our relocation guide.